Ojami/bfilereader/README.md

 ``bfilereader`` can also parse the input file in parallel; however, wether using this option positively or negatively influences the performance depends on several factors (size of file in hand, the available memory, memory overhead and more).
 For a good discussion, [see here](https://levelup.gitconnected.com/be-careful-with-java-parallel-streams-3ed0fd70c3d0).
 To show how it may affect the file processing, we consider 3 scenarios using different delimited files and we compare sequential and parallel ``bfilereader`` with MATLAB tall datastore.
 Under all scenarios, we will use only uncompressed files.

 ### Scenario 1: ~490 MB
-Here, we use a [similar but smaller GWAS summary statistics file](https://pheweb.org/MGI-freeze1/pheno/286.81).
+We being with a [similar but smaller GWAS summary statistics file](https://pheweb.org/MGI-freeze1/pheno/286.81).
 ```
 file = "phenocode-286.81.tsv";